 Picture an old steel gate left out in the rain.
 One day it’s shiny, the next it’s speckled with rust, and years later, it’s barely holding together.
 How long that takes depends on a bunch of things—the metal itself, where it’s sitting, and whether anyone bothered to protect it.
 Steel rusts faster than, say, stainless steel because it’s missing those fancy alloying tricks.
 Let’s unpack this piece by piece.

 So, what’s the deal with decay speed?
 It’s not like there’s a universal timer.
-Here’s what’s really calling the shots.
+Here’s what’s really calling the shots:

 Not every metal plays by the same rules.
 Take carbon steel—your basic, no-frills sheet metal.
 It’s strong and cheap, but leave it out in the wet, and it’s rust city.
 Why?
 No protective extras like chromium or nickel.
 Stainless steel, though, has those goodies, so it shrugs off rust better.
 Aluminum builds its own shield—a tough oxide layer that keeps corrosion at bay.
 Copper?
 It gets that green patina, which actually saves it from worse damage.